uahmad235/ClariSent/README.md

 ## Implementation Dependencies:
 * You need to install MongoDb and pymongo.

+## Dataset:
+* The project requires domain-specific sentiment vocabulary which has been taken from the paper mentioned above.
+The vocabulary can be found under `data/` directory.
 ## Run project:
 * Run following command on project root:
  ```